rlwang0314/Team-7-MIST-4610-Group-Project-1-/README.md

 <img width="540" height="378" alt="Screenshot 2026-04-03 at 10 41 21 PM" src="https://github.com/user-attachments/assets/6d6d521c-4a67-4651-87e5-1f22fc368477" />

 Query 4 — This query allows the tournament management system to identify which prize pool placements offer payouts greater than 50000.
+This is done by filtering through the Prize_pools table and using the amount column.
+It shows the placement, amount, currency, and payout_status while sorting the results in descending order in which the highest amounts are displayed at the beginning.
 This information can be used to highlight high-value rewards to attract competitive teams and players to participate in tournaments.